Book Sample: “Deal with the Devil” Module Contents and Disclaimer

 “Deal with the Devil” is a blog-style book promotion, originally inspired by the first and second ones I did with Harmony Corrupted: “Brace for Impact” and “Searching for Secrets” (2024).
 The first promotion was meant to promote and provide Volume Two, part one’s individual pieces for easy public viewing (it has since become a full, published book module: the Poetry Module).
 “Deal with the Devil” shall do the same, but with Volume Two, part two’s opening/thesis section and one of its two Monster Modules, Demons (the “Searching for Secrets” promotion covered the Undead Module, which is now live).
 As usual, this promotion was written, illustrated and invigilated by me as part of my larger Sex Positivity (2023) book series.
 This specific promo post includes the Demon Module’s table of contents (and hyperlinks to each post), followed by the book disclaimer.

-Volume Two, part two (the Undead Module) is out now (9/6/2024)!
-I wrote an epilogue for the module along with its debut announcement.
-Give that a look; then, go to my book’s 1-page promo to download the latest version of the PDF (which will contain additions/corrections the original blog posts will not have)!
+Volume Two, part two (the Demon Module) is out (2/14/2025)!
+Go to my book’s 1-page promo to download the latest version of the PDF (which will contain additions/corrections the original blog posts will not have)!

 Permissions: Any publicly available images are exhibited for purposes of education, transformation and critique, thus fall under Fair Use; private nude material and collabs with models are specifically shared with permission from the original model(s).
 For more details about artist permissions, refer to the book disclaimer at the bottom of the page.